- Purchase the complete Expat Arrivals San Francisco Guide (PDF)

 Parents should begin to search for a school as soon as they are able, and it is recommended they do so far in advance of the move.
 Specialists can be hired to assist families with the process.

-Private education is expensive in San Francisco.
-There are also loans that can finance children's private school education.
+Private education is expensive in San Francisco, though there may be scholarships available to help finance children's private school education.
 Some of the Catholic schools in San Francisco could provide a less expensive option.

 International schools in San Francisco

 International schools in San Francisco are popular with expats as they can accommodate students previously studying in different curricula.
-This includes schools that offer French, German, Chinese and even Russian education.
-Education is typically done in the language associated with the school's country of origin so that non-English-speaking expats can be taught in their home language.
+This includes schools offering French, German and Chinese education.
+Teaching is typically in the language associated with the school's country of origin so that expats can be taught in their home language.